Medically reviewed by Drugs.com. Last updated on Apr 7, 2023.

 - Wash your hands after you are finished checking your IUD.

-You will need to have your levonorgestrel-releasing IUD replaced every 3 years for Liletta™ or Skyla™, or 5 years for Mirena®, or sooner if it comes out of your uterus.
+If you are using levonorgestrel-releasing IUD to prevent pregnancy, you will need to have your device replaced every 3 years for Skyla®, 5 years for Kyleena®, or 8 years for Liletta® and Mirena®, or sooner if it comes out of your uterus unexpectedly.

 You may have some blood spotting and cramping during the first few weeks after the IUD has been inserted.
 These symptoms should go away within a few months.
 Rarely, the IUD may make a hole in the wall of your uterus when it is inserted.
 If this happens, check with your doctor right away.